 Mountain biking, an alternative for winter time

-This sport is surely the closest to the road cycling and at the same time, it provides significant benefits.
+This sport is surely the closest to road cycling, and at the same time, it provides significant benefits.
 On the technical side, it improves our skill on both wheels.
 On the physical level, the plane differences will allow a real muscle gain.

 Fatbike is done on snow, powder, and snow does not wear tires or brakes!
 This sport is fun and gives a great feeling of freedom for the cyclist.
 The Fatbike is the absolute satisfaction for the cyclist throughout the winter.